Protecting Nursing Home Residents from Eviction

 - Is eligible for the Medicaid program

 The cost of care also further complicates matters.
-Many residents who begin paying out of pocket end up depleting their resources and are forced to rely on Medicaid or loved ones to pay their bills.
+Many residents who begin paying out of pocket end up depleting their resources, which forces the resident to rely on Medicaid or loved ones to pay their bills.

 The Rights of Medicaid Residents: Nursing Home Reform Act of 1987